dmark/auth0-rules-per-app/README.md

 # Show Rules applied per Application using Auth0 Management API v2

-This is a sample application that will list down the Rules running on each Auth0 Client.
+This is a sample application that will list down the Rules that run on each Auth0 Client.
 On successful login, the application page will show the list of all Clients and the Rules that run on each of them.
-A sample deployment looks as
+A sample deployed app page looks as follows:
-follows:
 ![App screenshot](/doc/app-screenshot.png?raw=true)

 Please follow the following steps to setup the application code on your localhost.

 ## Auth0 configuration
+1. Sign in to your Auth0 account.
+If you don't yet have an Auth0 account, [sign up](https://auth0.com/signup) for free.

-1. You need to first create a Node.js client in Auth0.
+2. You need to first create a Node.js client in Auth0.
 Go to the [Auth0 Clients page](https://manage.auth0.com/#/clients) and click on `Create Client` button.
 Then select `Regular Web Applications` and click on the Create button.
 Select `Node.js` from the list of available technologies.
 Give a name to the client, e.g. `ListAppRulesUsingMngmtApiV2`

-2. Add `http://localhost:3000/callback` to the list of Allowed Callback URLs in the client settings page.
+3. Add `http://localhost:3000/callback` to the list of Allowed Callback URLs in the client settings page.

-3. Create a Non Interactive Client `API Explorer Client`.
+4. Create a Non Interactive Client `API Explorer Client`.
 We will need this client to make calls to the Management API from our application code.

-4. Create a Whitelist Rule with following code
+5. Create a Whitelist Rule with following code
 ```javascript
 function (user, context, callback) {
     if (context.clientName === 'ListAppRulesUsingMngmtApiV2') {